 A provider should fax these forms with supporting documentation to 701-328-3820 or 866-786-8695.

 A provider must complete either a UR Review Request (UR-C) form or UR Chiropractic Review Request (UR-Chiro) form to request prior authorization for a service as outlined in the Utilization Review (UR) Guide.
-The UR-C or UR- Chiro form can be completed online through the myWSI portal by either a registered or non-registered user.
+The UR-C or UR- Chiro form can be completed online through the myWSI portal by a registered user.

 Registering for myWSI allows the user full application features, including: